GitHub Actions: Understanding the Push and Pull Request Triggers

 git add .

-git commit -m "Add src directory and update workflow with PR filters"
+git commit -m "Add src directory and test file"

 git push -u origin test-pr-filters